Collection of short message cards posted online

 We have modified the program

-We apologize for any inconvenience caused
+We apologize for any inconvenience this may have caused.

-and thank you for your valuable feedback.
+Thank you also for your valuable feedback.

 Regarding the new cash registers introduced on September 1st..